2018

 - While the rules do not yet have formal JLCAR approval, the MIRT Board is moving forward and accepting licensure applications ahead of final implementation of the rules (because the statutory sonographer licensing requirement becomes effective on July 31, 2018).
 They also want to avoid sonographers and other medical imaging/radiation therapy professionals having to register as a Medical Technician (under another NH law, any unlicensed health care provider must register with a different Board as a medical technician).

-- There is now an application for licensure on the Board’s website (https://www.oplc.nh.gov/medical-imaging/forms.htm - the link to the PDF form is at the top of the page; scroll to bottom to see the requirements for sonographers).
-The application/license fee is $110 for two years.
-Note that answering “yes” to any of the questions, requires the applicant to submit an explanation.
-Also note that the application must be notarized before submission (signed in presence of a notary) before submission.
+- There is now an application for licensure on the Board’s website.
+The application/license fee is $155 for two years.
+Note that the application must be notarized before submission (signed in presence of a notary) before submission.

 - The SDMS (and others) advocated that the proof of a “course of study” required in the licensing statute was NOT necessarily completion of a sonography educational program completion certificate or diploma (i.e., we have some members who were taught on-the-job as sonographers or have cross-trained from radiography or other medical background).
 The sonographer's course of study depends on various certification pathways offered by the different certification organizations.
 We had suggested that showing a current sonographer certification/registration from ARDMS, ARRT, or CCI was all the proof that was needed – so it appears they have accepted our suggestion.